Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Introduction

-Can the resonant modes within the light cone be studied in a manner analogous to the eigenmodes outside the light cone?
-One approach is to establish an effective Hamiltonian, which, of course, should be non-Hermitian.
-It should be noted that this type of study, based on an effective non-Hermitian Hamiltonian, has long been employed in nuclear, atomic, and other quantum systems \cite{fesh58, rott09, sadr21}.
-In the context of optical waves, a nearly equivalent approach to the effective Hamiltonian is coupled-mode theory \cite{haus84, mano99, fan02}.
-In addition to the closed channels, coupled-mode theory also incorporates equations that describe the open channels.
-The undetermined parameters in this theory are typically obtained by fitting the resonance peaks, from which the complex energy bands can be obtained.
+Resonant modes within the light cone can be analysed theoretically using a framework analogous to that employed for eigenmodes outside the light cone through the introduction of an effective non-Hermitian Hamiltonian.
+Effective non-Hermitian Hamiltonians have long been studied in nuclear, atomic, and other quantum systems \cite{fesh58, rott09, sadr21}.
+In the context of optical waves, a closely related formulation is provided by coupled-mode theory~\cite{haus84, mano99, fan02}, which incorporates equations describing both closed and open channels.
+The undetermined parameters in this framework are typically obtained by fitting resonance peaks, from which the complex energy band structure can be derived.

-The non-Hermitian Hamiltonian is effective, but not derived from first principles.
-It is primarily used to interpret the results after they have been obtained numerically or experimentally.
-For a complex energy band, a rigorous definition should begin with the poles of the scattering matrix.
-The simple poles in the complex energy plane correspond one-to-one with the scattering peaks.
-The real part, $\omega'$, corresponds to the peak position, while the imaginary part, $\omega''$, corresponds to the peak width.
-A nonzero imaginary part represents the energy decay rate of quasi-normal modes, and the \textit{Q} factor can be defined as $\omega'/2\omega''$.
-There are various methods to solve the poles of scattering matrix, such as algorithms based on plane waves \cite{liu2012s4, yang14}, Bloch waves \cite{lala06, hu23}, waveguide modes \cite{chang12} and the finite element method, all of which fundamentally require solving the problem in a sufficiently large Hilbert space.
-However, we note that the effective Hamiltonians are typically low-dimensional, and the question arises: how can we reduce the scattering matrix derived from first principles to a minimal Hamiltonian, or equivalently, to the lowest-dimensional Hilbert space?
+Although the non-Hermitian Hamiltonian is effective, it is not derived from first principles and is primarily employed to interpret numerical or experimental results.
+For a complex energy band, a rigorous definition should instead begin with the poles of the scattering matrix.
+Simple poles in the complex energy plane correspond one-to-one with scattering peaks.
+The real part, $\omega'$, determines the peak position, whereas the imaginary part, $\omega''$, determines the peak width.
+A nonzero imaginary component represents the energy decay rate of quasi-normal modes, and the \textit{Q} factor can be defined as $\omega'/2\omega''$.
+The poles of the scattering matrix can be computed using various methods, including plane-wave \cite{liu2012s4, yang14}, Bloch-wave \cite{lala06, hu23}, waveguide-mode \cite{chang12}, and finite element formulations, all of which fundamentally require solving the problem in a sufficiently large Hilbert space.
+By contrast, effective Hamiltonians are typically low-dimensional.
+This disparity motivates the need to reduce the scattering matrix derived from first principles to a minimal Hamiltonian, or equivalently, to the lowest-dimensional Hilbert space capable of capturing the essential physics.